awsdocs/amazon-ses-developer-guide/doc-source/send-email-raw.md

 ## Using MIME<a name="send-email-raw-mime"></a>

 The SMTP protocol was originally designed to send email messages that only contained 7\-bit ASCII characters\.
-This limitation makes SMTP insufficient for non\-ASCII text encodings \(such as Unicode\), binary content, or attachments\.
-The Multipurpose Internet Mail Extensions standard \(MIME\) was developed to overcome these limitations, making it possible to send many other kinds of content using SMTP\.
+This specification makes SMTP insufficient for non\-ASCII text encodings \(such as Unicode\), binary content, or attachments\.
+The Multipurpose Internet Mail Extensions standard \(MIME\) was developed to make it possible to send many other kinds of content using SMTP\.

 The MIME standard works by breaking the message body into multiple parts and then specifying what is to be done with each part\.
 For example, one part of an email message body might be plain text, while another might be HTML\.
 In addition, MIME allows email messages to contain one or more attachments\.
 Message recipients can view the attachments from within their email clients, or they can save the attachments\.